Lethja/Newth/DJGPP/README.md

 ### Installing SvarDOS package manager onto another DOS (optional)

-If you already have a packet driver setup on your DOS system then it is relatively straight forward to setup the SvarDOS package manager. `.SVP` files are normal zip files so it should be possible to bootstrap the SvarDOS repository by extracting `PKG.EXE` and moving it and `PKGNET.SVP` onto the system.
+If you already have a packet driver setup on your DOS system, then it is relatively straight forward to set up the SvarDOS package manager.
+`.svp` files are normal `.zip` files so it should be possible to bootstrap the SvarDOS repository by extracting `PKG.EXE` and moving it and `PKGNET.SVP` onto the system.
 After which you can use `PKG.EXE` to install `PKGNET.SVP` to download `PKG.SVP` to install.

 Make sure the network packet driver is loaded and both `%DOSDIR%` & `%PATH%` are set correctly then run the following: